-The Company may not be able to successfully design, develop or test new products or improvements to existing products (for example Xcelsior®, the J-model or D-model coaches, the Spirit of Equess®, the

-Enviro, or Xtended Life® products) in order to effectively compete with competitors.
+The Company may not be able to successfully design, develop or test new products or improvements to existing products (e.g., Xcelsior®, Xcelsior CHARGETM, the J-model and D-model motor coaches, the Spirit of Equess®, or the Enviro) in order to effectively compete with competitors.
 There may be no demand by customers to purchase newly developed or improved products, there may be risks and unbudgeted costs associated with launching a new product into the market place and the Company may not be able to recoup research and development costs, all of which may be material.
 In addition, there may be material and unforeseen warranty costs related to new products that management did not foresee or adequately price into the bus purchase contracts for such products.
 Further, there may be no testing facilities available to test the Company's new products to certain governmental or customer requirements, standards or specifications.